 • Gives users the option to save their preferred remote work locations and preferences within a "Favorites" library

-To get the full story of how this project came to be and get a closer look at my process, scroll down to continue reading!
+For a deep dive into this project and a closer look at my process, scroll down to continue reading!

-At the start of the project, I was provided with the existing research data PostUp had so I could gain a clearer understanding of the problem space we were working within.
+At the start of the project, I reviewed existing data from past research and feedback from PostUp users so I could gain a clearer understanding of the problem space we were working within.

 After reviewing all of the interview highlights, I pulled some common themes and shared sentiments that would inform my next steps:

-1) Not knowing a location's hours of operation and most popular (i.e. most crowded) times to visit is a major pain point,
+• Not knowing a location's hours of operation and most busy times to visit is a major pain point,

-3) Accommodations within a business like outlets, reliable WiFi, and bathrooms are important to users and ideally are known ahead of time.
+• Accommodations like outlets, reliable WiFi, and bathrooms are important to users.

-Based on all of this user research, I created one primary persona to represent PostUp's average end user.
+Based on the information I had, I created one primary persona to represent PostUp's average end user.

-Now, I could really jump in and imagine how the end-to-end solution flow might look.
-I took to pen and paper to visualize each step in the process of completing the most critical task: efficiently and easily finding a space to conduct remote work.
+With a clearer understanding of who these users are and the challenges they face, I could really jump in and imagine how the end-to-end solution flow might look.
+I visualized each step in the process of completing the most critical task: efficiently and easily finding a space to conduct remote work.

 Looking ahead to the last day of the sprint, I made it my goal to recruit five participants by the end of day one to take part in a brief usability test to validate my solution design.
 This way, I could feel secure knowing I wouldn't need to scramble to find users to test the solution on the day-of.
 It also meant I would get genuine, immediate user feedback to evaluate the solution and bring that back to PostUp.

-Through email outreach to a pool of contacts that met my criteria (i.e. generally align with my persona's profile), I successfully scheduled 5 usability tests on the final day of this sprint.
+Through email outreach to a pool of contacts that met my criteria (i.e. generally align with my persona's profile) and a brief screener survey, I successfully scheduled 5 usability tests on the final day of this sprint.

-To kick off day 2, before I began to sketch out possible solutions, I conducted a speedy 25-minute round of lightning demos (i.e. I found three existing products that solve the problem I identified the day before).
+Before I began to sketch out possible solutions, I conducted a speedy 25-minute round of lightning demos (i.e. I quickly reviewed three existing products that solve the problem I identified on day one).

 I reviewed WeWork, Remoters.net, and WorkFrom as the top existing solutions, since each of these companies aims to help their users find resources and reliable workspaces local to them.

-However, none of these solutions successfully addresses the entirety of the problem space that freelancers and remote workers face: these existing companies only solve one part of the bigger problem.
-Still, these seemed to be the best existing solutions on the market at the time.
+What I quickly found was that none of these solutions successfully addresses the entirety of the problem space that freelancers and remote workers face: these existing companies only solve one part of the bigger problem.

 Next, in order to begin truly visualizing the workflow, I conducted a "Crazy 8's" exercise: I chose one critical screen from the flow I mapped out on day one, then spent 8 minutes quickly sketching 8 different versions of that screen to rapidly ideate and land on an ideal solution design.